 Carpet beetles are common household pests that are not dangerous to humans.
 As the name suggests, species of carpet beetle larvae infest natural fabrics and fibers containing keratin to consume.
 Getting rid of carpet beetles can be challenging, but at least they are not parasitic!
 Carpet beetles have round carapaces and are mottled brown and white in color, which makes them look remarkably like ticks.

 While their shape and coloring can make a carpet beetle appear to be a tick, once again the legs are key.
 Beetles always have six legs, and ticks always have eight.
 Additionally, the carapace of the carpet beetle is glossy and shiny, whereas the body of a tick is matte and dull.

-These two parasitic insects may not be visually mistaken for a tick, but the bites they inflict often are.
+Fleas and lice are two parasitic insects that may not be visually mistaken for a tick, but the bites they inflict often are.
 Fleas and head lice are parasites too, but both are insects, not arachnids.
 Fleas can be identified by their laterally flat and segmented bodies and translucent brown coloring.
-Head lice have long segmented bodies, crablike legs, and a transparent body.
+Head lice have long segmented bodies, crablike legs, and transparent bodies.
 Both fleas and head lice are quite small, but fleas spread dangerous diseases while head lice are more annoying than dangerous.